jsimpson/_archived_second_wind/README.md

 config.time_zone = 'Pacific Time (US & Canada)'
 ```

+You'll also need to get redis installed and configure the Sidekiq initializer to use the correct redis port.
+You can find more about that [here](https://github.com/mperham/sidekiq/wiki/Using-Redis).

 Also, for what it's worth, I've had great success with [Mina](https://github.com/mina-deploy/mina) for automatically deploying this app to my hosting provider.